 - Delete Table

-When an SNMP sensor is selected as one table property (column), not all the table devices may have it configured.
-When the sensor is not configured a “+” icon will appear in the cell, allowing you to immediately add it to the device.
-Once added, within a few minutes the value will be fetched and displayed on the table.
+When an SNMP sensor is selected as one table property (column), not all the devices in that table may have it configured.
+When the sensor is not configured a “+” icon will appear in the cell, allowing you to add it to the device immediately.
+Once added, within a few minutes, the value will be fetched and displayed on the table.

-All the table columns offer the following options for the different columns:
+All the table columns offer the following options for each of the different columns:

 - Drag to change columns order